 Tara Boyle is the supervising producer of NPR's Hidden Brain.
 In this role, Boyle oversees the production of both the Hidden Brain radio show and podcast, providing editorial guidance and support to host Shankar Vedantam and the shows' producers.
 Boyle also coordinates Shankar's Hidden Brain segments on Morning Edition and other NPR shows, and oversees collaborations with partners both internal and external to NPR.
 Previously, Boyle spent a decade at WAMU, the NPR station in Washington, D.C.
 She has reported for The Boston Globe, and began her career in public radio at WBUR in Boston.

 We don't always behave the way economic models say we will.
 We don't save enough for retirement.
-We order dessert when we're supposed to be dieting.
-We give donations when we could keep our money for ourselves.
+We give money to charity.
+This week, why we act in ways that go against our "rational" self-interest.

 On this week's radio show, we trace the history of fake news.
 Plus, in a time when accurate information is so important, we ask who ultimately bears the cost when no one wants to pay for local news.

 Sometimes, when we believe something, no amount of data can change our minds.
 This week, why we cling to our beliefs — even when they're wrong.

 For decades, Johnny Fox has been a beloved figure at the Maryland Renaissance Festival.
 Even as he battles serious health problems, Fox is back on stage this fall, thanks to support from friends.